CityOfZion/standards/nodes.md

   - NET: 1 Gbps

 #### Passwords
 Use a password manager to hold every password on this setup (Lastpass and Dashlane are recommended).
-All services should be setup with 2FA enabled and with physical keys when the option is disponible.
+All services should be setup with 2FA enabled and with physical keys when the option is available.

 All passwords should be considered strong (use this [lastpass solution](https://lastpass.com/generatepassword.php)).